akhodakivskiy/VimFx/CONTRIBUTING.md

 ## Localizing

 Contribute your localization!
-See `locale` folder.

-Send your pull request to the **master** branch (no matter if it is a new locale or an update to an existing one).
+Copy the extension/locale/en-US directory and go wild!

 ## Developing